-Once the current year values are set (typically the end of April each year), you must file a written Notice of Protest in order to discuss your valuation with an appraiser or to schedule a hearing with the ARB.
+Once the current year values are set (typically the mid-April of each year), you must file a written Notice of Protest in order to discuss your valuation with an appraiser or to schedule a hearing with the ARB.
 If you received a Notice of Appraised Value, the Notice of Protest form was enclosed.
 Click here for a copy of the Notice of Protest if you did not receive a Notice of Appraised Value.
-You may also file a protest by email email@example.com.
-If you do not attach a copy of your protest form to your email, then you must include your PID or Account Number, name and mailing adress, telephone numbers(s), your opinion of value of the property, and the reason for your protest (value too high, value not equal with other similar properties, exemption denied, etc.).
+You may also file a protest by email to firstname.lastname@example.org.
+If you do not attach a copy of your protest form to your email, then you must include your PID or Account Number, name and mailing address, telephone numbers(s), your opinion of value of the property, and the reason for your protest (value too high, value not equal with other similar properties, exemption denied, etc.).
 You do not have to file a protest on the form provided.
 A protest in any written format will suffice providing it provides the requested information.
-Your protest must be filed with the Appraisal District by May 31 or the deadline date indicated on your Notice of Appraised Value if you received one.
+Your protest must be filed with the Appraisal District by May 15 or the deadline date indicated on your Notice of Appraised Value if you received one.

 Once the District receives your protest, an appraiser will contact you for an informal review.
 The informal review is intended to allow you to provide more detailed information on your property that may not have been discovered due to mass appraisal restrictions.
 It is the intent of the appraisers to make any necessary value adjustments at the informal hearing to avoid the necessity of a formal protest hearing before the ARB.
-If you are able to resolve your potest during the informal review, your hearing with the ARB will be canceled.
+If you are able to resolve your protest during the informal review, your hearing with the ARB will be canceled.

-If you cannot resolve your problem informally with the Appraisal District staff, you will have your case heard by the ARB at the date and time scheduled..
+If you cannot resolve your problem informally with the Appraisal District staff, you will have your case heard by the ARB at the date and time scheduled.